List of airports in Bhutan

 This is a list of airports in Bhutan, sorted by location.

 Bhutan, officially the Kingdom of Bhutan, is a landlocked country in South Asia, located at the eastern end of the Himalaya Mountains and bordered to the south, east and west by the Republic of India and to the north by Tibet.
-Bhutan was separated from the nearby state of Nepal to the west by the Indian state of Sikkim, and from Bangladesh to the south by West Bengal.
+Bhutan is separated from the nearby state of Nepal to the west by the Indian state of Sikkim, and from Bangladesh to the south by West Bengal.
 The capital city is Thimphu.

 Airports

 Airport names shown in bold have scheduled passenger service on commercial airlines.

 Bagdogra Airport (26°40′52″N 088°19′43″E) in neighbouring India is also accessible for flights to Bhutan.